Tao Te Ching: Summary & Review

 Taking things lightly results in great difficulty.

-While saying “the sage does not attempt anything very big” might seem in contrast to much self-help of today which clamors for big goals (The Magic of Thinking Big), I think this is genius.
+While saying “the sage does not attempt anything very big” might seem in contrast to much self-help of today, which clamors for big goals, I think this is genius.

-To me it’s a message which I found similar to The Slight Edge and The Compound Effect, such as that great things are achieved through the small, daily actions.
+It’s a message of consistency, such as that great things are achieved through small, daily actions.

 Take the small things very seriously and the big things will come.